Alexandre Boulerice: Canada Post

 In December 2013, Canada Post's board of directors announced that it would be gradually putting an end to door-to-door mail delivery, leading to the elimination of 6,000 to 8,000 jobs.
 Boulerice was one of the first to oppose the cuts by promptly launching a petition to inform citizens of the consequences of such a decision.
 Bolstered by broad public mobilization and mounting political reactions, he collaborated with the Canadian Union of Postal Workers to tour Quebec in order to explain the changes and to garner support against the decision.
 He ended his campaign by submitting a brief before the Commission sur le développement social et la diversité of the City of Montreal, which studied the impacts of ending door-to-door mail delivery on the installation of community mailboxes in densely populated areas, and on the quality of life of seniors and disabled people.

 Vimy Ridge comments

-On April 10, 2007, Boulerice wrote on a Quebec left-wing politics blog, Presse-Toi A Gauche, praising those who objected to and actively resisted Canada's participation in the First World War stating it was "a purely capitalist war on the backs of the workers and peasants".
-Boulerice further criticised the celebration of the Battle of Vimy Ridge, led by the Conservative government under then Prime Minister Stephen Harper, saying that "thousands of poor wretches were slaughtered to take possession of a hill."
+On April 10, 2007, Boulerice wrote on a Quebec left-wing politics blog, Presse-Toi A Gauche, praising those who objected to and actively resisted Canada's participation in the First World War, which he described as "a purely capitalist war on the backs of the workers and peasants".
+Boulerice further criticised the commemoration of the Battle of Vimy Ridge, led by the Conservative government under then Prime Minister Stephen Harper, saying that "thousands of poor wretches were slaughtered to take possession of a hill."

+Provincial politics

+In the 2003 Quebec general election, Boulerice ran as a Union des forces progressistes candidate in Saint-Jean, receiving 1.48% of the vote.

+On April 27, 2026, Boulerice confirmed that he would resign his House of Commons seat to run provincially for Québec solidaire.
+He remained in parliament as an Independent MP until August 26.

+He is the Quebec Solidaire candidate for the riding of Gouin in the 2026 Quebec election.
+In February 2026, it was reported that he was seeking to be the Québec solidaire candidate in Gouin, which largely overlaps Boulerice's federal riding.
+He had previously mulled a run for the leadership of Projet Montréal ahead of the 2025 Montreal municipal election.
+However, the party's rules stipulate that the candidate in that constituency must be a woman or non-binary, automatically disqualifying Boulerice.
+The QS executive proposed an amendment to create an exception to the rule for the constituency of Gouin.
+An exception to the party's rules, to allow Boulerice to run in Gouin, was approved on February 21, 2026, with 74 per cent of delegates voting in favour.